 There are a few things to keep in mind when using the stitch in this manner.
 First, to create a brick-like texture the order of the stitches in each row needs to alternate.
 The easiest way to achieve this is by bringing your thread back to the starting point and creating the second row directly underneath.
 I simply flip my work over, weave the thread through the back without going through the fabric) and then pop the needle back up at the start of the line.

 Second, take a look at the first stitch in the line above and determine if it was a stem or outline.
 Since I started with stem stitch (thread below), the first stitch in my second line will be an outline stitch (thread above).
 Finally, try to keep the stitches even in length throughout the rows so the alternate stitches line up.

 Cable Stitch Patterns

-The Desert Garden Embroidery Pattern uses cable stitch to create textural patterns on the plant pots.
+The Desert Garden Embroidery Pattern uses rows of cable stitch to create textural patterns on the plant pots.